MorphiaOrg/morphia-docs/content/morphia/2.5/aggregations.md

 #### $merge

-[$merge](https://docs.mongodb.com/manual/reference/operator/aggregation/merge/) is a very similar option with a some major differences.
+[$merge](https://docs.mongodb.com/manual/reference/operator/aggregation/merge/) is a very similar option with some major differences.
 The biggest difference is that `$merge` can write to existing collections without destroying the existing documents.  `$out` would obliterate any existing documents and replace them with the results of the pipeline.  `$merge`, however, can deposit these new results alongside existing data and update existing data.

 Using `$merge` might look something like this: